kontent-ai/management-sdk-js/README.md

 ### Handling API Management Errors

-See the [error section in Management API reference](https://docs.kontent.ai/reference/management-api-v2#section/Errors) for more infofmation about status code and errors info.
+See the [error section in Management API reference](https://docs.kontent.ai/reference/management-api-v2#section/Errors) for infofmation about status codes and error messages.

 ```typescript
 try {